Analyzing billion-objects catalog interactively: Apache Spark for physicists: What is and why to use it

+\paragraph{Cache and interactive analysis} Maybe the most interesting feature for the end-user analysis is the ability of putting the data in cache.
+While quite a complex operation behind the hood, on the user side this is as simple as calling the \texttt{cache()} function.
+Even when the cluster does not allow all the data to be held in memory, putting some part in cache and spilling the rest over disk can still be interesting (see Fig. 3 of \SFpap).
+A key point is that in general, you do not need to put all the variables in cache, only those that will be accessed several times.
+The memory requirements are then drastically reduced.

+Once the relevant variables are cached, all computations can be carried out efficiently enough that an interactive analysis becomes generally possible.
+For demonstration purposes in the following sections, we have put 110 GB of data in memory on a small cluster, but one can achieve easily 1 TB on large centres like the National Energy Research Scientific Computing Center (NERSC)\footnote{\url{https://www.nersc.gov}}.

+\paragraph{Performances and scaling} \spark, as a largely used industrial standard, gives generally excellent performances for analysing large datasets.
+We do not claim that \spark will always give the ultimate performance as depending on the specific domain some implementations with \texttt{MPI} or using relational databases, carefully tuned by experts, may outperform it.
+But having at disposal such a simple tool to reach such high level of efficiency is a great opportunity for physicists facing Big Data challenges.

-\paragraph{Data scaling} The success of \spark resides also in the fact that one can design analysis for a partial set of data on a personal laptop and port it to large datacenters without performance loss.
-The linear scaling for accessing FITS data was demonstrated in \SFpap.
+The attractiveness of Spark also resides in the fact that one can design some analysis of a partial set of data on a personal laptop and later port it to large data centres knowing that in most cases performance will scale.